Image of interactive digital display, with AI a feature component

 Supporting research and development of sustainable AI technologies and applications can contribute to minimizing the negative environmental impacts associated with AI.

-Furthermore, this extends to investing in the technologies AI relies upon, such as energy production.
 Continued advancement of green energy sources, such as wind power, is key to ensure AI can eventually operate free of carbon emissions and become net zero.

 Looking to the Future